onepf/OpenIAB/README.md

      ```

 5. To test .apk with Google Play please ensure
-    - your .apk submitted to Google Play Developer Console
+    - your .apk is submitted to Google Play Developer Console
-    - your .apk is signed by production key
+    - your .apk is signed by the production key
-    - versionCode in AndroidManifest.xml of your .apk equal to versionCode of .apk submitted to Developer Console
+    - versionCode in AndroidManifest.xml of your .apk is equal to versionCode of .apk submitted to Developer Console

 Receipt Verification on Server